A dental implant is a small fixed titanium screw that is surgically inserted into the site of a missing tooth.

 The implant is then left to fuse with the jawbone – creating a solid foundation for your new tooth.
 Once this is completed, a crown or bridge is secured to your implant, and with good care it will last for many years!

 Dental Implants At Trinity Dental @ Heathridge

 The latest techniques in placing dental implants have made them a reliable and effective replacement for missing teeth.
-Dental implants are a new generation of teeth that now can become your third set of teeth.
+Dental implants are a new generation of teeth that can now become your third set of teeth.

 Dental implants can be used to replace one tooth or an entire arch of teeth.

 To book a dental implant consultation, contact our friendly team today on (08) 9308 7145.

 Implants are titanium inserts that become incorporated into your jaw bone, which then have crowns, bridges and connections attached to replace one, a few, or all your missing teeth.
 There are many considerations when deciding whether or not implants will suit you, but this will be discussed when consulting with Trinity Dental @ Heathridge.

 Dental implants have become a routine part of everyday dentistry with up to 98% success rates.
 Not every dentist can offer you dental implants, as further training and education is required.

 Dental implants have become an important part of modern dentistry, with millions of people already benefiting from them.
 Implants can provide you with outstanding aesthetic, functional, and long term results in the right situations.
 Whether your looking to replace a missing tooth, a few or all your missing teeth, or sick and tired of loose dentures, implants may be for you.